 Or, maybe you already have great skin and you’d like to keep it that way!

 I’ve mentioned before in other articles, that I have always loved make-up and experimenting with colors and looks.
-And fortunately, I was blessed with naturally “clear” skin, in that I never suffered from teenage acne or other facial skin issues.
+And fortunately, I was blessed with naturally “clear” skin.
+That is, I never suffered from teenage acne or other facial skin issues.
 But I sometimes had “T-zone” breakouts, although not really often enough to cause me worry.

 Later, I was in my 30’s, I happened to get one of those “breakouts.”
 Now, this happened at a time when natural cosmetics were not available, so I had been using the best commercial makeup that I could afford.
 My husband, herbal wizard that he is, suggested that I stop wearing makeup foundation on my face for a while.
 I was slightly aghast at the idea, but I was even more aghast at the unsightly blemishes on my face!
 I decided that it was worth an experiment.